The Empirical Content of Binary Choice Models: Connection with Revealed Stochastic Preference

-Similarly, by considering the budget sets $\left( p^{1},y^{1}\right) $ and $ \left( p^{2},y^{2}\right) $ with $y^{1}<y^{2}$ and $y^{1}-p^{1}=y^{2}-p^{2} \equiv a_{1}$, say and $a_{0}^{1}\equiv y^{1}<y^{2}\equiv a_{0}^{2}$, one can show that our shape restriction $q\left( a_{0}^{1},a_{1}\right) \geq q\left( a_{0}^{2},a_{1}\right) $ (as $a_{0}^{1}<a_{0}^{2}$) is necessary for the SRP condition analogous to (\ref{6}) to have an admissible solution.
-With more budget sets, the corresponding higher dimensional matrix equations analogous to (\ref{6}) quickly become operationally impractical and cumbersome, as is well-known in the literature (see introduction).
+With more budget sets, the corresponding higher dimensional matrix equations analogous to (\ref{6}) and (\ref{8}) quickly become operationally impractical and cumbersome, as is well-known in the literature (see introduction).
 In contrast, our shape-restrictions, by being global conditions on the $q\left( \cdot ,\cdot \right) $ functions, remain invariant to which and how many budget sets are considered.
-Furthermore, we already know via Theorem 1 above, that these shape restrictions are also \textit{sufficient} for rationalizability for \textit{any} collection -- finite or infinite -- of budget sets.\footnote{ It does not seem possible to show directly, i.e. \textit{without using Theorem 1}, that our shape restrictions are also \textit{sufficient} for existence of admissible solutions to the analog of (\ref{6}) corresponding to \textit{every} arbitrary collection of budget sets.
+Furthermore, we already know via Theorem 1 above, that these shape restrictions are also \textit{sufficient} for rationalizability for \textit{any} collection -- finite or infinite -- of budget sets.\footnote{ It does not seem possible to show directly, i.e. \textit{without using Theorem 1}, that our shape restrictions are also \textit{sufficient} for existence of admissible solutions to the analog of (\ref{6}) and (\ref{8}) corresponding to \textit{every} arbitrary collection of budget sets.
 But given theorem 1, this exercise is probably of limited interest.}

-\textbf{I. Observed Covariates}: One can accommodate observed covariates in our theorem.
-For example, let $X$ denote a vector of observed covariates, and let $q\left( a,b,x\right) $ denote the choice probability when $Y=a$, $ Y-P=b$ and $X=x$.
-If for each fixed $x$, $q\left( a,b,x\right) $ satisfies the same properties as (i) A-C in the statement of Theorem 1, then letting